 A list of some narrative writing on these pages.

-Charlie Schick, PhD, is Director, Big Data, Healthcare and Life Sciences at IBM, driving solution development, sales consulting, and go-to-client activities.
-Prior to IBM he was at Nokia and Children’s Hospital Boston in various roles in research, product development, and customer-focused go-to-market activities.
+Charlie Schick, PhD, is Director, Business Development, Healthcare at Atigeo.
+He also advises healthcare start-ups on mobile, marketing, and analytics.
+Prior to Atigeo, he was at IBM, Nokia, and Boston Children’s Hospital in various roles in research, product development, sales consulting, and customer-focused go-to-market activities.
+He has a graduate degree in Molecular and Cellular Biology from the University of Massachusetts Amherst.
 More in “How IBM’s Big Data Guy Found a Career in Chaos“, Fast Company, as part of the Generation Flux series. [http://bit.ly/CSfluxer]

 Also, please read my most recent pause for station identification.